Al-Qa'im (Abbasid caliph at Baghdad): Reign

+Map of Middle East (970-1070), Abbasids of Baghdad and its ally nominal vassals during al-Qa'im's early reign, The rival Fatimid Caliphate of Egypt in green.

 During the first half of al-Qa'im's long reign, hardly a day passed in the capital without turmoil.
 Frequently the city was left without a ruler; the Buwayhid Emir was often forced to flee the capital.

 At this point, the caliph had "very limited personal resources at his command", but he had recovered a bit of power from earlier periods and was able to arbitrate between the Buyid emirs Jalal al-Dawla and Abu Kalijar.
 In 1032, al-Qa'im sent the jurist al-Mawardi to meet with Abu Kalijar in secret; he was to refuse to grant him any title but "Malik al-Dawla".

+In 1043, Lahore's Ghaznavid governor Faqih Salti marched against Abul Fateh Daud's son.
+The Ismaili forced withdrew to Mansura.
+Multan was surrendered to the Ghaznavids and the khutbah was now read for the Abbasid Caliphate than the rival Fatimids.

 While the Seljuk dynasty's influence grew, Chaghri Beg married his daughter, Khadija Arslan Khatun, to Al-Qa'im in 1056.

 The Seljuk ruler Tughril overran Syria and Armenia.
 He then cast an eye upon Baghdad.
 It was at a moment when the city was in the last agony of violence and fanaticism.
 Toghrül, under cover of intended pilgrimage to Mecca, entered Iraq with a heavy force, and assuring the Caliph of pacific views and subservience to his authority, begged permission to visit the capital.
 The Turks and Buwayhids were unfavorable, but Tughril was acknowledged as Sultan by the Caliph in the public prayers.
 A few days after, Tughril himself — having sworn to be true not only to the Caliph, but also to the Buwayhid amir, al-Malik al-Rahim, made his entry into the capital, where he was well received both by chiefs and people.

 The Turkic general Arslan al-Basasiri revolted in 1058 and successfully took Baghdad while Tughril was occupied with his brother's revolt in Iran.
 Al-Qa'im originally stayed in Baghdad during these events but was later exiled to Anah on al-Basasiri's orders.
 For about a year, al-Basasiri kept al-Qa'im as his hostage in Anah, as a bargaining chip in negotiations with Tughril.
 Tughril ended up securing al-Qa'im's freedom by going directly to the amir guarding him, bypassing negotiations with al-Basasiri altogether.